-He is a director of the Health Sciences Authority and a member of Nanyang Technological University's Investment Committee.
+He is a director of the Health Sciences Authority and a member of Nanyang Technological University's Board of Trustees and Chairman of its Investment Committee.
 He is also a director of Azalea Asset Management, Innoven Capital and SeaTown.

 He holds a Bachelor of Economics (Honours) degree from Monash University, Australia.